 Rml::DecoratorDataHandle element_data) = 0;

 GenerateElementData() will be called by an element that uses the decorator before the first time it is rendered and whenever it is resized.
 If the decorator needs to store data for each element that uses it, it can generate the data in this function and return a handle to it.
-The DecoratorDataHandle, like all handle types, is a void pointer type.
-If no data is required, return NULL (0).
+The DecoratorDataHandle, like all handle types, is a pointer-sized type.
+If no data is required, return zero (0).
 Therefore make sure that for your decorators, 0 is not a valid handle!

 Generating geometry

-Custom decorators do not need to render their geometry through RmlUi’s render interface; as the render interface is quite limiting, decorators may want to talk directly to their application’s renderer to access effects such as multiple textures, pixel shaders, etc, for fancy effects.
-However, you may want to render through the render interface for simplicity if it’s all you need.
+Custom decorators do not need to render their geometry through RmlUi’s render manager.
+Decorators may want to talk directly to their application’s renderer for full access to their native capabilities, such as fragment shaders and render textures, for advanced effects.
+However, you may want to render through the render manager for simplicity if that’s all you need.

 RmlUi uses the Geometry class internally for storing and rendering generated geometry.
 Each geometry object has a single vertex buffer, index buffer and an optional texture.
 A custom decorator can store one or more geometry objects in each decorator handle.